DocRichey/tvPS/README.md

 run;

- /* Assign hazard values to each participant in the dataset from which the propensity score was estimated*/
+ /* Step 3:  Assign hazard values to each participant in the dataset from which the propensity score was estimated*/

 data hazards5;
 set ready;